 This escape sequence moves the cursor at the beginning of the current line.
 For example:

 First of all, “COMPUTER” is printed and after that “\r” comes which moves the cursor at the beginning of the line and “SCIENCE” is printed which overwrites the word written before.

 Form Feed (\f)

 This escape sequence is used in printing.
-It is used to insert a blank paper in the printed output.
+It is used to insert blank paper into the printed output.
 For example:

 After printing “COMPUTER”, the computer will include a blank paper and then print “SCIENCE”.

 This article helped us understand some of the important escape sequences in C++.
-This is a kind of information a C++ beginner is expected to understand and know.
+This is the kind of information a C++ beginner is expected to understand and know.